Get involved with the Youth Commission

 7. What happens next?

-Once we receive your application, we will then carry out brief telephone interviews with a shortlist of applicants.
-All applicants will be informed by Monday 6th August at the latest.
+Once we receive your application, we will then carry out brief telephone interviews with applicants.
+All applicants will receive a message to let them know the outcome of their application by Friday 25 February 2022.